Amsterdam Central Station (Dutch: Amsterdam Centraal)

 Prices for a train ticket to Amsterdam

-For several years, the ticket price is determined by supply and demand.
-Popular and much booked travel times are more expensive than rarely booked connections.
+For several years, the price of a ticket has been determined by supply and demand.
+Popular and heavily booked times are more expensive than infrequently booked connections.

-With a little luck, you can travel from Berlin, Paris or London to Amsterdam from €19.90 (one way, 2nd class).
+With a bit of luck, you can travel to Amsterdam from Berlin, Paris or London for as little as €19.90 (one way, 2nd class).

-Convenient and easy is the booking at the European portal of the French national railroad SNCF (even without departure station in France).
+It is easy and convenient to book on the European portal of the SNCF (even without a departure station in France).

-Cheap travel days for Amsterdam are usually Saturday, Tuesday or Wednesday.
-The remaining days tend to be used more by commuters and business travelers.
+The cheapest days to travel to Amsterdam are usually Saturday, Tuesday or Wednesday.
+The other days tend to be used by commuters and business travellers.

-Due to the central location, many travellers look for their accommodation near the train station.
+Because of its central location, many travellers choose to stay near the station.

 Another advantage is that if you return home early, you can sleep longer as the walk to the station is not far.

-Accommodation prices are generally very high in Amsterdam.
+Accommodation prices in Amsterdam are generally very high.

 Name | Description | Single room price from | Link |